delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ### Data Copying

-As explained here (link to reference flowchart), the Delphix Engine will always run the plugin's `preSnapshot` operation just before taking a snapshot of the dsource.
+As explained [here](/References/Workflows.md#linked-source-sync), the Delphix Engine will always run the plugin's `preSnapshot` operation just before taking a snapshot of the dsource.
 That means our `preSnapshot` operation has to get the NFS share into the desired state.
 For us, that means that's the time to do our data copy.

 Open up the `plugin_runner.py` file and add the following code: